 The Ford Heights facility should be completewithin two years.
 It is a joint venture between Houston Industries Energy Inc.and Chewton Glen Energy Inc., San Antonio.
 The Illinois facility will usecombustion boiler equipment similar to that at the Exeter and Ridge GenerationStation facilities.

-If you wanna to get more details about Power Plants Convert Tires To Energy or the cost of related pyrolysis machine , you can send E-mail to email@example.com.
+If you wanna to get more details about Power Plants Convert Tires To Energy you can send E-mail to firstname.lastname@example.org.
 You can consult our professional engineer and specialized sales team with leave a message in below form.We will contact with you ASAP.You also can visit our factory in Henan,China.Get Detailed address.